romanjaik/wallet/README.md

 * JUnit
 * SLF4J

-Before installing, make sure you have a postgresql running in localhost:5432.
-Please, set your user/password and database in hibernate.cfg.xml.
+Before installing, make sure you have a postgresql running in localhost:5432

 To build the examples, run in this directory: